radio1988/c-count/README.md

 ## Overview: C-COUNT, a deep learning tool for measuring the number and size of erythroid progenitors.

-C-COUNT is described in 'C-COUNT: a Convolutional Neural Network-Based Tool for Automated Scoring of Erythroid Colonies' by Li, Winward, Lalonde, Hidalgo, Sardella, Hwang, Swaminathan, Thackeray, Hu, Zhu and Socolovsky (in press).
+C-COUNT is described in 'C-COUNT: a Convolutional Neural Network-Based Tool for Automated Scoring of Erythroid Colonies' by Li, Winward, Lalonde, Hidalgo, Sardella, Hwang, Swaminathan, Thackeray, Hu, Zhu and Socolovsky [link](https://authors.elsevier.com/a/1l5j8,6sioenj5).

 C-COUNT is implemented as a modified LeNet convolutional neural network (LeCun Y et al., Gradient-Based Learning Applied to Document Recognition.
 Proc of The IEEE.
 1998).
 C-COUNT is trained to measure the number and size of colony-forming-unit-erythroid (CFU-e) colonies in colony-formation assays.
 The input to the tool is grayscale automated-microscopy bright-field images of CFU-e colony assay plates.
 Before imaging, the plates are stained with diaminobenzidine, which turns CFU-e colonies dark and allows them to be distinguished from other colony types, debris or cell aggregates.